-Vera Molnár is a pioneer in using randomness and computer programming to generatively create art.
-Abstract and geometric, Molnár's work uses various systems of random determination to prescribe shapes and line qualities.
+Vera Molnár was a pioneer in using randomness and computer programming to generatively create art.
+Abstract and geometric, Molnár's work used various systems of random determination to prescribe shapes and line qualities.

 “I don’t want to paint things like Picasso’s women and Matisse’s odalisques lying on couches with pillows.
 I don’t want to paint people.
 I want to paint something I have never seen before.
 I don’t want to make what I’m looking at.
 I want the fragments.”

 “In my painting, the painting is the subject, rather than the subject the painting.”

 Ellsworth Kelly is most known for his brightly colored, hard-edged minimalist paintings and collages.
 “My forms are geometric, but they don't interact in a geometric sense.
 They're just forms that exist everywhere, even if you don't see them."

 Kelly also explored randomness in his work.
 For his series Spectrum Colors Arranged By Chance, he wrote numbers representing 18 colors on scraps of paper and chose them randomly through various means, such as drawing them out of a hat as he worked his way through a layout grid.
 "They were really an experiment.
 I wanted to show how any colour goes with any other colour."

 “The value of art is in the observer.
 When you find out what you like, you’re really finding out about yourself.”

 — Agnes Martin

 “My paintings have neither object nor space nor line nor anything — no forms.
 They are light, lightness, about merging, about formlessness.”